justinjereza/FEA-MP/README.rst

 Sequential Version
 ------------------

+**Conclusion**: This version is not necessary if all dependencies are compiled individually such that they are all capable of multiprocessing.

 This is necessary to install the ``MUMPS`` dependencies ``SCOTCH`` and ``Metis``.
 An MPI version of MUMPS will then be rebuilt.
 The dependencies can also be installed individually and removes the necessity of building this version.

 The following variables should be set in ``setup.cfg``::